 I am a PhD candidate in Government at the University of Essex.
-My doctoral research explores the causes and consequences of the provision of goods and services by criminal organizations in Mexico and how different illicit markets, political and territorial factors shape criminal behaviour.
-Methodologically, I combine fieldwork with quantitative methods—including large-scale text analysis and machine learning—to investigate how organized crime shapes governance and public life.
+My doctoral research explores the causes and consequences of the provision of goods and services by criminal organizations in Mexico.
+I combine fieldwork with quantitative methods to investigate if, when and how organized crime influence governance and public life, and how economic political and social factors shape the behavior of criminal organizations.

 Feel free to contact me via email or social media (links below)